 - accommodation in shared apartment at LOAS according to duration of consecutive and continuing accommodation period, 5 months = 1 point, 15 months = 2 points (studios)

-- children, 4 points for the first child + 1 point for each next child (studios and family apartments)
+- children, 4 points for the first child + 1 point for each next child (family apartments)

 - couples, 2 points (family apartments)

-- application receipt date (in situations in which the applicants have the same number of points, the application that was received first is given priority)
+- application submission date (in situations in which the applicants have the same number of points, the application that was received first is given priority)

 Other reasons for needing an apartment are considered on a case-by-case basis.
-LOAS’ application processor can add urgency points for the application for particularly significant reasons for needing an apartment, such as:
+LOAS’ housing office staff can add urgency points for the application for particularly significant reasons for needing an apartment, such as:

 - applicants terminated from LOAS properties that are undergoing renovation